Who planted the first burger flag in Vietnam? What’s the country’s faverout fast food? And who will come out as the real burger kings?

 For about 40 years the good people of Vietnam were happy chowing down on pho and banh mi for their meat and carb fix.

-Everything more or less changed, however, with the arrival of a certain bearded Colonel in China in 1987, with Vietnam hot on its heals.
+Everything more or less changed, however, with the arrival of a certain bearded Colonel in China in 1987, with Vietnam hot on its heels.

 It’s 1997 and the Super Bowl Saigon Trade Center is abuzz with whispers of a new American fast-food chain.
 Vietnam’s been open to tourism for a whole five years and the country is brimming with American-like optimism.